GE Dishwasher Beeps 3 Times/Won’t start (Solved)

 • Close the dishwasher door while still holding down the two pads.

-Now, observe carefully!
 If the control board detects that the door is closed, all the LEDs will remain solid for 10 seconds.
 However, if the control board detects that the door is open, the LEDs will blink for 10 seconds.

-What happened in your case?
 Did all the LEDs remain solid when you closed the door?
 If yes, the door latch switch is functioning correctly.
-However, if the LED lights blink for 10 seconds, then the door latch switch is faulty.

-Step 3: Inspect the control board
+Step 3: Inspect the Control Board

 checking ge dishwasher's control board

 If replacing the door latch switch does not resolve the issue, it is likely that the control board is faulty.
-In this scenario, you will need to replace the entire control board to restore the dishwasher’s functionality.

 WARNING: Be sure to purchase the correct control board for your dishwasher model.
 Using the wrong one can cause damage to your dishwasher or render it inoperable.